Special Subject Classes (1st - 8th Grade)

 PAINTING, MODELING/SCULPTING

-The unique and important nature of painting is significant for the stages of childhood development in the Waldorf Curriculum.
+The unique and important nature of painting is significant for the stages of childhood development in a Waldorf-inspired Curriculum.
 In Grades 1 - 3, we use watercolor painting as a means to introduce to the children the qualities of color.
 We begin with an experience of each primary color: red, blue and yellow.

 After an introduction the colors then begin to relate to one another.
 By Grade Three simple figures and forms out of the main lesson work are incorporated into painting.
 While the children learn about how people build their homes in harmony with their environment, their painting and drawing will incorporate these themes.
 During the study of animals in Grade Four, the teacher finds an excellent opportunity to begin mixing the browns, tans, and grays of the natural world.